Curvature of the spine (checking). Tenderness at your fingertips or how to reboot a relationship Checking the rectus abdominis muscle

 140. Burn, burn out, burn out, burn up, sunbathe, flare up.
 Burn to the ground, sunbathe in the sun, flare up in the wind.

 141. Burn out, burn out, burn out, burn out, burn out.
-Burn from smoke, burn on the stove.
+Get burned by smoke, burn on the stove.

-3) picking up, ripping off, propping up, erasing, collecting, dying, freezing, spreading;
+3) gathering, tearing off, propping up, erasing, collecting, dying, freezing, spreading;

 4) touch, touch, touch, touch, touch;

-5) burn out, burn out, burn out, burn, burn out, burn out, burn.
+5) burn out, burn out, burn out, burn out, burn out, burn out, burn out.

-If you do laundry in the bathroom, then you need to wipe the floor.
-I noticed late that the potatoes were burned.
+If you do laundry in the bathroom, you need to wipe the floor afterwards.
+I noticed late that the potatoes were burnt.

 32